SCIENCE

 bulletMonitoring of the Cacapon for its full length at twelve sites is Nicole in the lab (click to enlarge photo) conducted monthly for major parameters, including temperature, turbidity (muddiness), nutrients (nitrate and phosphorus) and fecal coliform bacteria.
 The aim, of course, is to detect change, especially deterioration in water quality, and determine the cause and possible solutions.
 The project is funded by our membership and general support funding from The MARPAT Foundation.

 bulletSpecial Studies: The Effects of Pollution Reduction on a Wild Trout Stream.
-This is a unique project that is seeking to assess the biological and water quality impacts of installing an treatment system on a trout rearing facility's effluent stream.
-We are working with Friends of Spring Run’s Wild Trout, Cacapon Institute (CI), the WV Conservation Agency (WVCA), WV Department of Agriculture (WVDA), WV Division of Natural Resources (WVDNR), WV Department of Environmental Protection (WVDEP), and the Freshwater Institute are partnering in this study.
+This is a unique project that assessed the biological and water quality impacts of installing an treatment system on a trout rearing facility's effluent stream.
+We worked with Friends of Spring Run’s Wild Trout, Cacapon Institute (CI), the WV Conservation Agency (WVCA), WV Department of Agriculture (WVDA), WV Division of Natural Resources (WVDNR), WV Department of Environmental Protection (WVDEP), and the Freshwater Institute.
 This project is funded primarily by West Virginia Conservation Agency’s participation through the Chesapeake Bay Program.

 A Bit of History: Major Water Quality programs